Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Reviewed By: FPE Medical Review Board

-Tarsal tunnel syndrome causes pins and needles, numbness and pain on the bottom of the foot.
+Tarsal tunnel syndrome causes burning, pins and needles, numbness and pain on the bottom of the foot.
 These symptoms may extend from the heel to the big toe and adjacent three toes.

 Treatment for TTS aims to reduce foot arch pain and usually consists of rest, exercises, compression bandages and steroid injections.